Skip to main content

 datahub user upsert -f users.yaml

-An example of users.yaml would look like the following.
-You can refer to the bar.user.dhub.yaml file for the complete code.
+An example of users.yaml would look like as in bar.user.dhub.yaml file for the complete code.

 - id: bar@acryl.io